onnx/onnx/docs/Operators.md

   The linear quantization operator.
 It consumes a high precision tensor, a scale, and a zero point to compute the low precision / quantized tensor.
   The scale factor and zero point must have same shape, and can be either a scalar for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization.
   The quantization formula is y = saturate ((x / y_scale) + y_zero_point).
-  For saturation, it saturates to [0, 255] if it's uint8, or [-128, 127] if it's int8.
+  For saturation, it saturates to [0, 255] if it's uint8, [-128, 127] if it's int8, [0, 65535] if it's uint16, and [-32768, 32767] if it's int16.
   For (x / y_scale), it's rounding to nearest ties to even.
 Refer to https://en.wikipedia.org/wiki/Rounding for details. 'y_zero_point' and 'y' must have same type.

 #### Version

-This version of the operator has been available since version 13 of the default ONNX operator set.
+This version of the operator has been available since version 16 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#QuantizeLinear-10">10</a>
+Other versions of this operator: <a href="Changelog.md#QuantizeLinear-10">10</a>, <a href="Changelog.md#QuantizeLinear-13">13</a>

 #### Attributes